Groups urge U.S. FTC to investigate YouTube kids video app

 "The videos provided to children on YouTube Kids intermix commercial and other content in ways that are deceptive and unfair to children and would not be permitted to be shown on broadcast or cable television," reads the letter.

-The selection of videos features in the app is limited to content that is appropriate for younger audiences, and the app features parental control settings that can restrict viewing time and Web search capabilities.
-[ID:nL4N0VU0KZ]

-The critics' letter said that YouTube's Kids app, which it said is listed on the Apple iTunes store for children aged 5 and under, features several "branded channels" for companies such as fast-food company McDonald's Corp (MCD.N) and toymaker Mattel Inc's Fisher-Price brand (MAT.O).
+The critics' letter said that YouTube's Kids app, which it said is listed on the Apple iTunes store for children aged 5 and under, features several "branded channels" for companies such as fast-food company McDonald's Corp and toymaker Mattel Inc's Fisher-Price brand.

 Those channels mix programming, such as a cartoon about a children's character, with ads for toys based on the same character, a practice the groups said is not permitted on television.